scalespeeder/DayZ-123-Vanilla-and-Vanilla-Enhanced-Fresh-Spawn-Loadout-Files-Console-and-PC/readme.txt

-DayZ Fesh Spawn Loadout Files For Console and PC Instructions & Terms Of Use
+DayZ Fresh Spawn Loadout Files For Console and PC Instructions & Terms Of Use

 VANILLA SPAWN LOADOUT ( vanilla_loadout.json ) WAS CREATED BY BOHEMIA INTERACTIVE.

 Vanilla (default) and Vanillaplus (more items, better clothes) so that you can either revert to the default loadouts on your community server or have a slightly enhanced loadout for fresh spawns that will make it easier for new players to survive and learn the game.

-Limited Testing on PC Chernarus Local Experimental Server DAYZ Version 1.23 Aug 23.
+Limited Testing on PC Chernarus Local Experimental Server DAYZ Version 1.23 OCT 23.

 Vanillaplus Json Created by @scalespeeder.
 Please report bugs & errors to scalespeeder@gmail.com with screenshots.